Steinberg Institute gets $1.5 million from Sutter for mental health

 The Steinberg Institute recently partnered with Senate President pro Tem Kevin de León to push for the No Place Like Home initiative, which redirected $2 billion in Mental Health Services Act funding toward long-term and short-term housing for homeless people with mental illness.

-With the new Sutter Health donation, the institute will look to increase health services for the state’s mentally ill, said executive director Maggie Merritt in a statement.
+With the new Sutter Health donation, the institute will look to increase health services for the state’s mentally ill, said Steinberg Institute executive director Maggie Merritt in a statement.

 “As research shows us there is no health, without mental health,” she said.
 “Our partnership with Sutter Health will go a long way toward expanding our reach and ensuring that people receive the care they need, when they need, and for as long as they need it.”